icemojo/icemojo.github.io/_posts/2021-08-24-broughlike-intro-05.md

 # 1) Simplicity of the spells -- Good

 This is possibly the best outcome I'd like to carry on to the other projects, even non-roguelike games.
 I feel like their effects are at least easier to observe without having to supply huge tooltip texts or whatever.
 One thing I would like to do (maybe the next time) is to have more interactions between multiple spells.
-I love the idea of curses in [Imbroglio](https://apps.apple.com/us/app/imbroglio/id969264934), and drawing inspiration from the traditional role-playin games, buffing and debuffing effects might be one way to do it.
+I love the idea of curses in [Imbroglio](https://apps.apple.com/us/app/imbroglio/id969264934), and drawing inspiration from the traditional role-playing games, buffing and debuffing effects might be one way to do it.
 But is it the only way to do it; I don't really know.
 So many games have done it for years, it might be hard to break out of the norm.
 We'll see.

 I did have an idea about equippable items that will act like modifiers to the unlocked spells.
 For instance, higher bonus damage from Cannibalize, more healing power from Heal, Nova will chain across multiple enemies, that sort of things.
 But I feel like that's a cheap design decision that AAA RPGs usually do with skill trees.
 You're just doing the same thing, but more.
 It'll probably make sense for games of bigger scale, but definitely not here.

 The point is; complexity doesn't necessarily mean creativity.
-I've never properly understood those words before, after working professionally as a software developer for almost a decade.
+I've never properly understood those words before, even after working professionally as a software developer for almost a decade.
 But now, I do.
 Often times when I thought of interesting ideas for spells, or even enemies, (sometimes even got down to implement them), I usually revert back to a more simpler approach.
 People might find that they're *too* simple in some occasions when playing the game.
 But I do believe that those kinds of lessons are far more valuable for me as a designer in the long run than the game itself.

 # 2) Trivial scoring mechanism -- Bad